alyssadata/ai_source_architecture/01_the_source_gap.md

 AI Source Architecture names the missing layer before the encounter is flattened.

-It preserves source before public contact can erase it.
+It preserves Source before public contact can erase it.

 ## Named Source-Line